-With millions more users, Friendster attempted to acquire the company for $10 million in mid 2004.
+With millions more users, Friendster attempted to acquire the company for $10 million in mid-2004.
 Facebook turned down the offer and subsequently received $12.7 million in funding from Accel Partners, at a valuation of around $100 million.
-Facebook continued to grow, opening up to high school students in September 2005 and adding an immensely popular photo sharing feature the next month.
+Facebook continued to grow, opening up to high school students in September 2005 and adding a photo sharing feature the next month.
 The next spring, Facebook received $25 million in funding from Greylock Partners and Meritech Capital as well as previous investors Accel Partners and Peter Thiel.
 The pre-money valuation for this deal was about $525 million.
 Facebook subsequently opened up to work networks eventually amassing over 20,000 work networks.
 Finally in September 2006, Facebook was opened to anyone with an email address.

 Facebook continued to receive funding, most notably in January 2011 receiving a $1.5 billion round, valuing the company at $50 billion.
 A year later, in February 2012, Facebook announced that it was filing for its long-anticipated initial public offering.
 The company went public on May 18, 2012, opening on the NASDAQ with shares trading at $42.05.

-Notwithstanding this lingering controversy, Facebook’s growth has been staggering.
-Facebook announced astonishing numbers in February 2012 upon filing for its IPO.
+Facebook announced positive numbers in February 2012 upon filing for its IPO.
 As of July 2013, over 1.15 billion users log into Facebook every month, and 669 million users log in daily.
 Mobile users now make up half of Facebook’s user base, with 819 million monthly actives.
-Facebook has also announced that by the end of 2011 there had been 100 billion friend connections, and in recent months users had been registering 2.7 billion Likes and Comments per day.
-Facebook is one of the most trafficked sites in the US, and its international growth has been impressive.
+Facebook is one of the most trafficked sites in the US.
 Additionally, Facebook is the top photo sharing site with 250 million photos uploaded per day.